derektypist/derek-dhammaloka-cv/README.md

 ## Social Links

 Social Links (e.g. Facebook and LinkedIn) are available on every page.
+Tooltips are provided.

 ## Technologies